zhangou888/OZweb/content/_index.md

  This is my new personal website.
 It has been updated by using Hugo Apero.

  My old website used hugo academic theme, but it stops updating.
-So, I switch。
+So, I switch.

  If you want, you can still view my [old site](https://ouzhang.rbind.io).